 Foot Point/Flex – Pull toes up towards the knee, pushing heel forwards.
 Reverse by pushing toes forwards and pointing them 5-10x.

 For even greater efficiency and effectiveness, you can combine some of these movements.

 - Neck Flexion Down with Bear Hug and Trunk Rotation.

 - Neck Extension with Arms Open Towards Back

-- Standing 1 Arm Wall Stretch – Open hand, elbow straight, fingers point back.
-Push palm and heel of hand into wall.
-Don’t let trunk twist.
+- Standing 1 Arm Wall Stretch – Openhand, elbow straight, fingers point back.
+Push palm and heel of hand into the wall.
+Don’t let the trunk twist.
 Open chest/shoulders and turn away from stretching arm.
-Massive stretch of fingers, wrist, forearm, biceps, shoulder, chest, ribs and cervical nerve roots.
+The massive stretch of fingers, wrist, forearm, biceps, shoulder, chest, ribs, and cervical nerve roots.

 Together these combinations can be really effective!